How to Increase OpenBSD's Resilience to Power Outages

 ...before you hit w followed with q to write changes and quit.

-Continue to the end of the install and reboot when instructed so, but not before removing install media USB flash disk.
+With above in mind, I suggest installing all sets, continuing to the end of the install, and rebooting when instructed, but not before removing install media USB flash disk.

 First boot (still vanilla)